 Getting a great deal just feels good.
 People will do just about anything for a good deal as well.
 That includes shopping sales, looking at different stores, and using coupons.
-Coupons have been around for a very long time and manufacturers use them to move product off of the shelves.
+Coupons have been around for a very long time and manufacturers use them to move products off of the shelves.
 Plus, stores give them out to get people in the door.
+That benefits us consumers since we get new stuff for cheaper.
 You find them all over the place, but where are the best ones?
 Well, here are the best coupon apps for Android.

 Coupons.com is about as typical of a coupon app as it gets.
 It features coupons for grocery store items mostly.
 You simply take a photo of your receipt.
 The app then reimburses you the money if there are coupons available for those products.
 It boasts 100s of coupons, store loyalty card support, and a totally paperless experience.
 The developers are still working out some kinks.
 However, this one is a solid experience overall.
 It’s completely free with no in-app purchases.
 There are some ads, though.

 Groupon is one of the more recognizable coupon apps out there.
 It supports over 500 cities.
 It also features a decent design and it’s easy to use.
 There are deals for a bunch of different things as well.
 You can even find deals for vacation destinations and hotels.
 Other features include specialized deal collections for holiday shopping.
-It’s an overall simple app, but the things that it does it seems to do right.
+It’s an overall simple app, but the things that it does seems to be good.
 The app is entirely free.
 However, due to its popularity, there are some bunk deals that either expire before you see them or never existed at all along with the occasional shady business tactic.
-There are good deals here, but tread carefully.
+There are good deals here but tread carefully.

 Krazy Coupon Lady